callous-youth/LAST/README.md

+# Learn from the Past: A Proxy Guided Adversarial Defense Framework with Self Distillation Regularization

-# Official code repository for paper "Learn from the Past: A Proxy Guided Adversarial Defense Framework with Self Distillation Regularization".
+## Official code repository for paper "Learn from the Past: A Proxy Guided Adversarial Defense Framework with Self Distillation Regularization".